envoyproxy/gateway/site/content/en/latest/api/extension_types.md

-XffExtensionSettings provides the configuration for the XFF original IP detection extension.
+XffExtensionSettings provides configuration for the XFF original IP detection extension.

 _Appears in:_
 - [OriginalIPDetectionExtensions](#originalipdetectionextensions)